July 12–August 15, 2014

 Would you like your bass lines to groove?
-Would you like to play music fluently, like you speak your native tongue?
-Regardless of your playing style, Victor Wooten and his team of world-class instructors join forces with Berklee's versatile and time-tested faculty to help your musical dreams come true.
-Wooten and his longtime musical and educational collaborator Steve Bailey—Berklee's Bass Department chair—have created a fusion of cutting-edge educational concepts from two of the world's leading institutions: the Victor Wooten Center for Music and Nature and Berklee College of Music.
+Would you like to play music as fluently as you speak your native language?
+Regardless of your playing style, Victor Wooten and his team of innovative instructors join forces with Berklee's world-class faculty to help you take your playing to the next level.
+Wooten and his longtime musical and educational collaborator Steve Bailey, Berklee's Bass Department chair, have created a fusion of cutting-edge educational concepts from two of the world's leading institutions: the Victor Wooten Center for Music and Nature and Berklee College of Music.

-Bass Lines welcomes players of any level of experience, including beginners.
-You must be at least 15 years old by the start of the program.
+Bass players of any level of experience, including beginners, are welcome.
+You must be at least 15-years-old by the start of the program.

-The Mark O’Connor/Berklee College of Music Summer String Program provides a unique opportunity to study with Mark O’Connor and some of the world’s top string players in a wide array of styles, including jazz, bluegrass, classical, Celtic, and more.
-During the program’s five days, you’ll have opportunities to study with instructors in small class settings and explore new musical styles and techniques under expert guidance.
+Learn from Mark O’Connor and some of the world’s leading string virtuosos and educators from the Berklee String Department and across the country.
+You’ll explore a wide variety of string styles in depth, including folk, jazz, bluegrass, classical, old time, and Celtic.
+You’ll study with instructors in small class settings and explore new musical styles and techniques under expert guidance.

 You must be at least 15 years old by the start of the program.

-Guitar Sessions emphasizes practical playing experience through a variety of classes, clinics, and performance activities for today’s guitar player.
-All participants will be placed in performance ensembles with guitarists of similar training, stylistic interest, and ability.
+Get ready for a practical, hands-on playing experience through a variety of classes, clinics, and performance activities featured as part of the largest, most comprehensive guitar program available—anywhere.
+You’ll be placed in performance ensembles with guitarists of similar training, stylistic interest, and ability.

 You must be at least 15 years of age by the start of the program and have at least two years of playing experience.
-This program is inappropriate for bass guitarists.
+This program is not meant for bass guitarists.